Nicole1701/group_project1/README.md

 ## Popular Genres Over Time

 * There is not a lot of variation in the top genre's released over time.
 Drama and Comedy have been the top two genres for the last 50 years.
-There is a little variation in the rest of the top 5, they have included Action, Romance, Crime, Thriller and Adventure (see Genre % Table)
+There is a little variation in the rest of the top 5, but they have included Action, Romance, Crime, Thriller and Adventure.

 * Dramas make up about 23% of movies released each decade, while comedies make up about 17% of movies released each year.

 ![Popular Genre's Over Time](images/Percentage_Genre_Over_Time.png)

 * But the most popular genres don't necessarily translate into ratings.
-The highest rated movies of the last 50 years are biography, history and Animation tend to be rated highest (see Ratings Table)
+The highest rated movies of the last 50 years are biography, history and animation.

-* Looking at the most popular genres over time, their overall ratings tend to be rather consistent, except for the 1970's where movies tended to be rated higher all over.
+* Looking at the most popular genres over time, their overall ratings tend to be rather consistent, except for the 1970's where movies tended to be rated higher over all.

 ![Rating of Popular Genre's Over Time](images/Rating_by_Genre_Over_Time.png)